 Helpful Resource: Understanding Your School Tax Bill [PDF]

 Typically by September 1, individual tax bills are printed and mailed to land owners.
 If you don't receive your bill by September, you can print a copy of your bill from the database link below or contact the school tax office:

 School taxes are billed annually; you will only receive a bill in September.
 No reminder will be sent out.
-Tax bills can be paid from September 1, 2016 through September 30, 2016 without penalty.
-Payments received in person on or after October 1, 2016 MUST include penalty.
-The last day of tax collection is on October 31, 2016.
-Payments received after October 31, 2016 (including checks made with insufficient funds) will be returned immediately and deemed uncollected.
-The uncollected balance will be turned over to the County to be re-levied on the property tax bill in January.
+Tax bills can be paid from September 1, 2018 through October 1, 2018 without penalty.
+Payments received in person, online, or postmarked October 2, 2018 or later MUST include penalty.
+The last day of tax collection is on October 31, 2018 (including checks made with insufficient funds).
+Payments received after October 31, 2017 (including checks made with insufficient funds) will be returned immediately and deemed uncollected.
+The uncollected balance will be turned over to the county to be re-levied on the property tax bill in January.

 For safety and security purposes, tax bills can no longer be paid at the district office.

 We now have three options for paying school taxes:

 Checks should be made payable to the Burnt Hills-Ballston Lake CSD.
 Mail payment* along with the appropriate bill stub to:

 Express or overnight mail MUST go to:

 You may pay your school tax bill online using your Visa, Mastercard, or Discover credit card or by e-check.